werdnakof/DatabaseNotes/02_-_Data.md

 - _Granularity_: depending on chronon defined

 We may wish to record:
-– _Valid Time of a fact_: when the fact is true in reality – The Transaction Time of a fact – when the fact is current in the database, and can be retrieved
+-  _Valid Time of a fact_: when the fact is true in reality
+-  _Transaction Time of a fact_ – when the fact is current in the database, and can be retrieved
-– Both of these (bitemporal)
+- Both (bitemporal)

-# Spatial data
+## Spatial data
 - Types: points, regions (boxes, polynomial, polygons), vectors
 - Operations: length, intersects, contains, overlaps, centre
 - Characteristics: highly complex, large volume, query via specialised graphical front ends or special operators